Postpartum

 - Previous cesarean section

 With DR try to avoid jackknifing/sitting straight up from lying down (instead log roll onto your side prior to sitting), sit ups/crunches, heavy lifting🏋️♂️ (squat or lunge when lifting instead of bending at the waist), and twisting activities.
 Working with a pelvic floor physical therapist👩⚕️ is helpful for healing DR!

-Pelvic floor physical therapy can help to ensure you are properly engaging your deep core muscles.
+Pelvic floor physical therapy can help to ensure you are properly engaging your core muscles and provide individualized guidance to progressively load the abdominals.
 We can perform abdominal myofascial release, prescribe individualized exercises, and education on pressure management.
-As you get stronger💪we can progress to lifting and twisting activities.
+As you get stronger💪we can progress to lifting, crunching, and twisting activities.

 Some people benefit from a postpartum belly support band (Loving Comfort and Belly Bandit are great options - see the link in my bio for discount codes).
 Wear the band low enough so the bottom is at the pubic bone, and it is slightly looser at top so it’s not compressing organs down.
 You can pull your belly up from under the band and in towards midline to avoid downward pressure and approximate the muscles.
 Take the band off if you experience pelvic pressure/heaviness, increased pain while wearing, or increased urinary leaking.
 Remember to not rely on the band to do work for you!